SexChrLab/SCC-alignment/SCC_check/README.md

 # Rationale

-It is important to know if a sample possesses a Y chromosome or not to understand potential biases this can interoduce into traditional read mapping-based genomic analyses.
+It is important to know if a sample possesses a Y chromosome or not to understand potential biases this can introduce into traditional read mapping-based genomic analyses.
 Here, were subsample the read files to ~1X coverage (assuming PE 150bp short reads) and quickly map these read to a Y PAR-masked reference.
 If the sample possesses a Y chromosome the chrY copy number (CN) will be greater than ~0.
 This pipeline is built for speed to encourage its use, but is not accurate for determining chrX CN.
 If chrX CN important for your use case, simply align all the reads (20-30X) and run indexcov following the programs documentation (https://github.com/brentp/goleft/tree/master/indexcov).

 # Running the workflow